 Pizarro had acquired a steadfast ally, the Wanka/Cañaris.
 It was in their territory Xauxa, that the Europeans established their first capital.
 Along with thousands of soldiers and bearers, the Canaris provided the newcomers with strategic information, plus the food and weapons stored in hundreds of warehouses built by the Inka and filled locally.
 In one region where the Inka had managed to cobble together some resistance, known as Huánuco, the Europeans had to call on Canaris troops to help them put down the rebellion.
 All this assistance provided the Europeans, was recorded with care on a khipu Kept by the Canaris lords.
 This record was first described by Cieza de León, some fifteen years after the invasion.
 Such bookkeeping later became evidence submitted at a trial initiated at the vice regal court at Lima, by one of the chief's, who in 1532 had opened the country to the Spanish troops of King Charles V. This indian man, titled don Francisco Cusichac, felt betrayed by the ill treatment of his people and the neglect of his own privileges.

 Of course, the tribes soon learned that the Spaniards were not there to free anybody, they were there to plunder and loot.
 As soon as the Inca were destroyed, the Spanish then turned on the tribes, and one by one they were subdued.
 In the Americas, the lack of Native American metal artifacts is due to the fact that the spanish melted down and carried away, everything that they could find.
 After all the booty had been taken, the Spanish turned to farming and mining to generate wealth.
 The Indians were then enslaved to work the farms and mines.
-Here again: killing, slavery and disease, wiped out most of the population.
+Here again: killing, slavery and disease due to overwork and malnutrition (Not European disease), wiped out much of the population.

 ![]() |